General Chen's first inequality and applications for Riemannian maps: Introduction

 \section{Introduction}

 In differential geometry, there is a shortage of relations for extrinsic and intrinsic properties of submanifolds.
-In 1993, Chen \cite{Chen_1993} introduced an inequality for Riemannian submanifolds relating external and internal invariants, which is now known as \textit{Chen's first inequality (CFI)}.
-In addition, Chen et al. \cite{Chen_1996} obtained this inequality for the submanifolds of complex space forms.
-Thereafter, various authors obtained many forms of CFI for submanifolds of different-different ambient spaces such as real, complex, generalized complex, cosymplectic, Sasakian, Kenmotsu, generalized Sasakian, generalized $(\kappa, \mu)$, quaternionic, quasi-real space forms, nearly quasi-real space forms, etc. (see \cite{ACKY, ACM, AEMMO, Chen_GMJ, Chen_RIMA, CDVV_1996, Chen_2023, Kim_Choe, Kim_Kim, KST, MMS, Ozgur_2011, Ozgur_De, MMT_2003, Yoon_2004}).
-CFI is a potential tool to bound and relate curvatures, establishing rigidity theorems, exploring geometric flows, etc. \cite{Chen_2011}.

-The concept of a Riemannian map has rich geometric and physical implications \cite{GRK_book, Sahin_book}, and allows us to compare the geometric properties of the source and target manifolds.
-In \cite{Sahin_2016, Meena}, \c{S}ahin et al. investigated CFI for Riemannian maps from Riemannian manifolds to real and complex space forms.
-They observed that CFI for Riemannian maps helps to relate the curvatures of the horizontal and range spaces.
-These studies have a new potential research area to explore, using Riemannian maps on other space forms, similar to submanifold theory.
-Motivatingly, in this paper, we obtain a general form of CFI for Riemannian maps, which can be used to study CFI for Riemannian maps on various space forms.
-For example, we use it for Riemannian maps to generalized complex and generalized Sasakian space forms with particular ones.
+In 1993, Chen \cite{Chen_1993} introduced a potential tool for Riemannian submanifolds relating external and internal invariants, which is now known as \textit{Chen's first inequality}.
+Notably, it helps to bound and relate curvatures, establish rigidity theorems, explore geometric flows, etc. \cite{Chen_2011}.
+The concept of a Riemannian map also has rich geometric and physical implications \cite{Sahin_book}, and allows us to compare geometric properties of the source and target manifolds.
+In \cite{Sahin_2016, Meena}, \c{S}ahin et al. investigated Chen's first inequality for Riemannian maps from Riemannian manifolds to real and complex space forms.
+They observed that it relates the curvatures of the horizontal and range spaces.
+Now, the natural question arises to explore Chen's first inequality for Riemannian maps with other space forms, similar to the classical submanifold theory (see \cite{ACKY, ACM, AEMMO, Chen_1996, Chen_GMJ, Chen_RIMA, CDVV_1996, Chen_2023, Kim_Choe, Kim_Kim, KST, MMS, Ozgur_2011, Ozgur_De, MMT_2003, Yoon_2004}).
+Here, we address this question by introducing an effective solution, namely \textit{general Chen's first inequality}.
+Specially, it can be used to establish Chen's first inequality for Riemannian maps with other target space forms.
+For instance, we use it when the target spaces are generalized complex and generalized Sasakian space forms, including particular specific cases. \\